TPalawaT/Geospatial-Data-Analysis-and-modelling/README.md

 ## Future Developments
 This was the first iteration of what a surge price model might be for a company.</br>
 A few ideas on how it can be improved.
-The important thing to note here is that, all these developments which are mentioned are possible only if those data points are available.</br>
+The important thing to note here is that, all these developments which are mentioned below are possible only if those data points are available.</br>
-Instead of taking area as fixed unit, we can forget about area and if data can be provided for driver’s location, a surge fee can be calculated on that basis.</br>
+1. Instead of taking area as fixed unit, we can forget about area and if data can be provided for driver’s location, a surge fee can be calculated on that basis.</br>
-Instead of using Area-Id, a particular location can be used and rider’s location can be mapped with the driver and based on that, using the distance and already mentioned algorithm to find user’s surge.
-This will help to find if the user is in a far away location outside the city with no drivers nearby.
+2. Instead of using Area-Id, a particular location can be used and rider’s location can be mapped with the driver and based on that, using the distance and already mentioned algorithm to find user’s surge.
+This will help to find if the user is in a far away location outside the city with no drivers nearby.</br>
-One thing that I missed here is using spatial data.
+3. One thing that I missed here is using spatial data.
 This can be used in continuation with the previous point.</br>
-Next, this model works for point to point travel since outstation and rental do not have enough data point to make a sustainable model and might even increase cancellation instead of increasing revenue.</br>
+4. Next, this model works for point to point travel since outstation and rental do not have enough data point to make a sustainable model and might even increase cancellation instead of increasing revenue.</br>

 ## Note
 Please run the python code in 64-bit software.
 Please refer to this, https://stackoverflow.com/questions/21033038/scikits-learn-randomforrest-trained-on-64bit-python-wont-open-on-32bit-python